nicholaschinjie/tmdbMovieAPI/README.md

 Call the **/api/images/person** endpoint to query (search for) any existing image, via *id*, *title* (photo name), *filename*, or *original link* - from your local database.
 ![](images/query_success.png)

-But of course, if the image wasn't pulled from TMDB earlier, it won't exist in the database either.
+However, if the image wasn't pulled from TMDB earlier, it won't exist in the database either.
 ![](images/query_failure.png)

-#### Supported Query Fields:
+#### Supported Query Fields (ImageDefaultSchema):
 * **id**: int
 * **file_name**: string
 * **title**: string
 * **original_link**: string

 ### Viewing the Image File
+The photo files themselves aren't stored locally in my servers, only their URL paths are.Nevertheless, users can access the image url, which is hosted on TMDB.

 ![](images/view_image.png)

 ## 2. Project Architecture
+The general structure of my code is as follows.
+It was developed in a modular and scalable way; API endpoints futureproofed for future additional services / classes.

     - src/main/java
+        - movieDB
             - MainApplication.java
             - config
                 - AppConfig.java
             - db
-            - ImageRepository.java
+                - ImageRepository.java // methods for database queries specified here
-        - model
+            - model // models to turn JSON requests into readable Java Objects, and vice versa
                 - ImageDefaultSchema.java
                 - TMDBPersonSchema.java
                 - UserExampleRequest.java
-        - controller
+            - controller // api endpoints declared here
                 - ImagesController.java
-        - Service
+            - service
-            - MovieImageService.java
+                - MovieImageService.java // all application logic written here
-            - MovieImageTransformer.java
+                - MovieImageTransformer.java // used to clean and transform image data
-            - URITemplateService.java
+                - URITemplateService.java // build URI to call TMDB's external API services

 ## 3. Further Documentation